yeraydiazdiaz/morepath_microblog/tutorial/01_hello_world.md

 - Python and virtualenv?
 - MG separates app and routes for some reason, doing this in morepath is slightly harder since it involves creating a setup.py which can be intimidating to newcomers.
 If we don't include installing python this first chapter would be super simple, maybe we should get that out of the way

+- First Hello, World! directly from the docs
+- Separate into app, model and paths/views, why doesn't it work?
+- Simple solution
+- Setup